amitkaps/DataSciencePython/README.md

-# DataSciencePython

-An Introduction workshop on doing Data Science using Python Data stack
+# Introduction to Data Science using PyData Stack

 Main Objectives of the workshop: